samhains/samhains.github.io/blog/_posts/intro-fab/2017-11-8-modular-projection-mapping-surface-p-1.md

 ![](/blog/assets/modular_projector/4.jpg)

-I decided to cute up some wood cubes to give the structure better support at its corners.
+I decided to cut up some wood cubes to give the structure better support at its corners.

 ![](/blog/assets/modular_projector/5.jpg)